-This article will provide guidance on What Due Process Servers in Colorado Do?
+This article will provide guidance on What Do Process Servers in Colorado Do?
 A court needs both personal and subject matter jurisdiction over a person or entity before it may make legal decisions or issue a judgment.
 The competence or power of a court to hear certain sorts of cases is known as its ‘subject matter jurisdiction.’
 In contrast, its ‘personal jurisdiction’ is its authority over a specific party.
 When a defendant is properly served with a summons and other associated papers, including the complaint, the court acquires personal jurisdiction over that defendant.
 The procedure by which a party is made aware of the filing of a lawsuit and given a chance to react is called ‘service of process.’
-Click Here for Frequently Asked Questions About Process Servers!

 At Undisputed Legal, our Colorado process servers serve all legal documents, including summons and complaints, divorce papers, family court documents, subpoenas, citations, small claims court cases, orders to show cause, petitions, discovery documents, evictions, landlord/tenant notices, motions, and more.
 We are a full-service process server agency providing services to federal, state & city agencies, law firms, attorneys, and the general public in Colorado.